-The main difference between a family LLC and a family Trust is that an LLC is a business entity and a trust is an entity that provides for estate planning.
-A trust can take care of your family’s finances that may or may not include a business.
+The main difference between a Family LLC and a Family Trust is that an LLC is a business entity and a Trust is an entity that provides for estate planning.
+A Trust can take care of your family’s finances which may or may not include a business.

-A will must be filed with the state probate court and reviewed and approved before any estate assets can be distributed.
+A Will must be filed with the state probate court, to be reviewed and approved before any estate assets can be distributed.
 Wills are also a matter of public record, and the probate process can be time-consuming.

 Trusts can help protect your assets from creditors and are great for providing for beneficiaries who are minors or have special needs.